vernamlab/DHS-LTV/README.md

-# LaSH (Leveled and Somehat Homomorphic) Encryption Library
+# LaSH (Leveled and Somewhat Homomorphic) Encryption Library

 The library provides a homomorphic encryption scheme by Doroz, Hu and Sunar (DHS), along with several applications (coming soon).
 The details of the scheme can be seen in : https://eprint.iacr.org/2014/039.pdf.
 Our scheme is a single key variant of Lopez-Alt, Tromer and Vaikuntanathan (LTV) Homomorphic Encryption.
 The original construction can be found in : https://eprint.iacr.org/2013/094.pdf.